 Sell donated gold and silver from Dunfermline charity shops, online and by post.

 How does a Dunfermline charity shop sell donated gold and silver?The team sends photos and questions to GoldPaid online on WhatsApp, then posts the items with a free prepaid Royal Mail Special Delivery label.
 GoldPaid inspects everything and sends a no-obligation written valuation.
 If the charity accepts, payment is made by Faster Payments to its registered bank account.
-Anything declined is returned free and fully insured.
+Anything declined is returned free and tracked, with Royal Mail cover.

 Charity shops in Dunfermline